ECAP5/ECAP5-DWBUART/docs/src/spec/3_requirements.rst

 .. requirement:: F_RECEIVE_01

-   The peripheral shall sample the uart_rx_i signal with an sample interval defined in number of clk_i edges by the field CLK_DIV field of UART_CR.
+   The peripheral shall sample the uart_rx_i signal with a sample interval defined in number of clk_i edges by the field CLK_DIV field of UART_CR.

 .. requirement:: F_RECEIVE_02

-   The peripheral shall set the value of the RXD field of UART_RXDR when it latches the stop bit.
+   The peripheral shall set the value of the RXD field of UART_RXDR after latching the stop bit.

 .. requirement:: F_RECEIVE_03